the Anima Mundi School research center

 We believe that there is a certain work and research to be done that’s ‘bottom-up’.
 Meaning: we have to go into the depths of our psyche—our roots—to reclaim and reconnect to what has been lost and forgotten.
 In this way, we can contribute to the healing and voicing of the Anima Mundi, the Soul of the World.

-The theories and tools of depth-psychology as developed by Carl Jung give us a contemporary, yet ancient framework to work with our own unconscious material, and a compass to navigate the collective unconscious.
+The theories and tools of depth-psychology as developed by Carl Jung give us a contemporary, yet ancient framework to work with our own unconscious material, and a compass to navigate the personal and collective unconscious.
 Carl Jung’s major work was to bridge soul and psychology, and it is this legacy that we work with to find out what is needed at this most critical time, both individually and collectively.
-Our methodology is rooted in the phenomenological philosophy, rooted into the soil, ecology and every-day life of which we are part.
+Our methodology is grounded in the phenomenological philosophy, rooted into the soil, ecology and every-day life of which we are part.

 “Psychology, so dedicated to awakening the human consciousness, needs to wake itself up to one of the most ancient human truths: we cannot be studied or cured apart from the planet.”